-Some high school graduates may qualify for special admission consideration under the provisions of non-traditional admissions.
+Some students may qualify for special admission consideration under the provisions of non-traditional admissions.
 In order to be considered under this policy, students must be classified into one of the categories described below.
-Once classified as non-traditional applicants, prospective students must apply and submit all credentials no later than October 15 for the spring term and no later than January 17 for the fall.
-Mature adult, veteran and GED applicants will be required to demonstrate that they have sufficient skills to be admitted to TU.
-Therefore, standardized test scores and recent transcripts will need to be submitted so that a student can be considered for admission.
-If a student does not have sufficient academic history, they may be recommended to attend a community college or other degree-granting institution to ensure adequate preparation before transferring to Towson University.
+Once classified as non-traditional applicants, prospective students must apply and submit all credentials no later than the stated deadlines for admission.
+Military-Affiliated and GED applicants will be required to demonstrate that they have sufficient skills to be admitted to TU.
+If a student does not have a sufficient academic history, they may be recommended to attend a community college or other degree-granting institution to ensure adequate preparation before transferring to TU.

 For admissions purposes, active duty refers to full-time duty in the active military, including members of the Reserve Components on full-time training duty.
 It does not include full-time National Guard duty.
 A veteran may be defined as a former member of any branch of the U.S. Armed Services who has served over 30 days or more of active duty.